saplingdigitalltd/deployment-workflow/README.md

 You will also need to set up the production site's Fully Qualified Domain Name (fqdn).
 In this case it might be something like `groundskeeper.com` or `groundskeeper.sapling.digital`.

+### Vagrantfile

+In the Vagrantfile, set the local development url for the project (this is built from the project name set above, ending in the suffix `.dev`.

+	config.hostsupdater.aliases = ['groundskeeper.dev']

+### Inventory

+The inventory files in `deploy/ansible/inventory` are used to run playbooks for specific environments.
+For each environment, ensure you set the correct fqdn eg:

+	# vagrant host
+	vagrant ansible_ssh_host=groundskeeper.dev

+	# staging host
+	groundskeeper.staging.sapling.digital site_fqdn=groundskeeper.staging.sapling.digital

+	# production host
+	groundskeeper.com